karolsw3/Sudoku/api/doc/user.md

 The returned value shall be [Sanitised User data](#sanitised-user-data) on correct creation,
                          an appropriately filled out [Generic Error](errors.md#generic-error) if a user with that name/e-mail already exists, and an otherwise implementation-defined relevant [Error](errors.md) on other errors.

+### Logging out
+Independently of whether the user is logged in, the server shall return `204 No Content`.

 ## SQL table def